Tanja-Franke/lets_read/README.md

 ## Deploying this Project

-* This site was deployed by completing the following steps:
+* This application was deployed by completing the following steps:

 1. Logging in to [Heroku](https://id.heroku.com) or first create an account if not already
 2. On the main page click the dots-menu icon in the top right corner next to your avatar and choose dashboard